Tips & Tricks

 5. Slide the steaks onto metal skewers.
 Typically, you can fit 2 to 3 steaks per skewer without overcrowding.

-8. Allow the picanha steaks to rest for 10 to 20 minutes before slicing into thin strips against the grain and serving.
+8. Rest for 10 to 20 minutes before serving.

 Picanha Steak Sous Vide